 With the sport included in the Olympic fold for the first time, the newly formed Indian Hockey Federation (IHF) was eager to send the best possible team for the Games in the Netherlands.
 For that, the IHF called for an inter-provincial tournament to decide on the squad for the Olympics.

 Five teams -- Punjab, Bengal, Rajputana, United Provinces (UP) and Central Provinces -- participated in the inaugural Nationals.
 And with the army sides choosing to skip the competition, Dhyan Chand was allowed to turn up for UP.

-The magician ensured that he made the most of the opportunity to not only make a case for himself in the Indian side but also entertained the selectors and the spectators with his quality ball control and darting runs that had the opposition defence in trouble time and again.
+The magician ensured that he made the most of the opportunity to not only make a case for himself in the Indian hockey team but also entertained the selectors and the spectators with his quality ball control and darting runs that had the opposition defence in trouble time and again.

 His splendid performance at the inter-provincial tournament as the centre-forward and his partnership with George Marthins, the inside-right, meant Dhyan Chand was in India’s first-ever hockey squad for the Olympic Games.

-Leading the charge was their centre-forward, Dhyan Chand, who top-scored with 14 goals in his five matches en route to a gold medal in their debut appearance.
+Leading the charge was their centre-forward hockey player, Dhyan Chand, who top-scored with 14 goals in 5 matches en route to a gold medal in their debut appearance.

 The coming years would see Dhyan Chand’s legend grow manifold as the man from Allahabad took his game a notch higher and helped India defend their Olympic gold at the 1932 Los Angeles Games.